llamaxyz/llama/docs/accounts.md

 There are separate functions for transfers and approvals, along with functions for ERC-721 and ERC-1155 operator approvals.
 There are also additional functions to batch transfer tokens to multiple recipients in a single transaction.

 Instances can deploy dedicated accounts for different organizational functions and permission each function independently.
-For more granular fund management rules, instances can implement [guards](https://github.com/llamaxyz/llama/blob/main/docs/actions.md#guards) to set requirements based on token amount, frequency of transfer, market conditions, or any other rule that can be expressed as code.
+For more granular fund management rules, instances can implement [guards](https://github.com/llamaxyz/llama/blob/main/docs/actions.md#guards) to set requirements based on token amount, frequency of transfer, market conditions, or any other rule(s) that can be expressed as code.

 ## Arbitrary execute